markus-engel/team_project_master_2020/README.md

 # to start in InteliJ
+Check that your Java Version is 13 and your installed JavaFX version is 11.
+If not, please update / download the liberies.
 To include the file structure into your InteliJ IDE pls follow the steps below:
 1. clone repository to your account
 2. open InteliJ and if necessary close all open projects